lukasvdberk/portfolio-site/README.md

 You may ask is docker and a seperate backend a bit overkill?
 Yes but I wanted this site to be easily maintainable and a little demo of what kinds of technologies I can use and how I would use them.

 ### Installation
-Make sure you add a .env file with the following content.
+Make sure you add a .env file with the following content at the root of the project.
 ```env
 MYSQL_DATABASE=db_name
 MYSQL_ROOT_PASSWORD=password